redyyu/wechat_subscribers/readme.txt

 ———————————————————————

-New version support "synchronous Article contents" (supporting news and text messages), "Automatic Replies Recently Post” (news only), "Message History”, This release is develop by GuYue.
+New version support “Response by keyword search”,“synchronous Article contents" (supporting news and text messages), "Automatic Replies Recently Post” (news only), "Message History”, This release is develop by GuYue.

 This is a simple WeChat public platform plug-in for subscription accounts.
 Current version of the plug-in now supports ordinary subscription account only, anyone Register free WeChat public platform with subscription account can get full functionality of this plug-in, no need pay for a certified to upgrade your account.